 Tools such as Zoominfo can optimize your team’s sales process by alleviating the time spent building up the top of the sales funnel.
 Zoominfo will allow you to discover different B2B prospects based on criteria.
 For example, sales teams can find companies based on location, revenue, NAICS or SICS codes, employee count, etc. Once a list of companies is established, Zoominfo can pull specific employee contact information from each company.

 If people have any issues with Zoominfo, their pricing model could be more specific and non-transparent.
 Each company pays for several credits.
 One credit equates to one contact discovered.
 Each company is given a different price for a bulk amount of credits, so knowing an exact price is a lot of work.
 It is agreed that one Zoominfo credit equals about $1.12.
 Depending on how many leads you need a month, Zoominfo can become quite costly.

 There are alternatives to Zoominfo in the prospecting space, but Zoominfo is generally considered the industry standard.

 Hunter is a less-extensive version of Zoominfo that can be used for free.
 Like Zoom, users can find a person’s contact information using Hunter, but the tool is less reliable.
 Hunter is an excellent introduction to prospecting tools, as each user gets fifty free credits to use each month.
 Like Hubspot’s CRM tool, Hunter can be upgraded to be more efficient but costly.

 Building your sales funnel has never been easier than now with the invention of prospecting tools.

-Remember, the software offerings and tech tools do not stop there!
-There are so many more tools and resources available to take your sales team to the next level.
-Always keep improving your business and you will be able to handle anything thrown your way.
+Remember, the software offerings and tech tools continue!
+So many more tools and resources are available to take your sales team to the next level.
+So always keep improving your business, and you can handle anything thrown your way.